 5. Release the Shift key.

-If the problem was that launch agents or daemons were interfering with the upgrade, safe mode would fix that.
-If it works, you should restart your Mac normally after the installation and remove any launch agents and daemons you don’t need.
+If the problem was that background items were interfering with the upgrade, safe mode would fix that.
+If it works, you should restart your Mac normally after the installation and remove any background agents you don’t need.

-The simplest way to remove launch agents is to use CleanMyMac X. Here’s how:
+The simplest way to remove background agents is to use CleanMyMac.
+Here’s how:

-• Download, install, and open CleanMyMac X (free download here).
+• Download, install, and open CleanMyMac (get a free trial).

 6. Reset the NVRAM